jj1bdx/luatrek/doc/manual/devenv-memo.md

         make install

 * Always use `--local` option for installing rocks for development
-    * On OS X homebrew, the default installation is at /usr/local (site wide)
+* On OS X homebrew, the default installation is at /usr/local (site wide), so `--local` is crucial
 * Enable local rocks installation: add this to `~/.zshenv`

         eval `luarocks path`